 Consulting firms are hired very often to help to change the Business Model.
 Those projects are difficult as you have to generate innovation and convince the firm to change.
 There is no one recipe for how to innovate.
 However, there are some proven techniques, frameworks, and approaches that will help you find a way to innovate the Business Model.

 We will discuss the most useful methods that will help you innovate your business.
 We will group different techniques around different elements used in the Business Model Canvas.
 Therefore, we will start by discussing what this model looks like.

 The Business Model Canvas

 The Business Model Canvas is a way to present the business model of any company in a standardized way.
 In this framework, we present the business model by describing the company in 9 separate areas.
-In many situations, it’s used to summarize how specific business looks like, what are the driving engines.
+In many situations, it’s used to summarize what a specific business looks like, and what are the driving engines.
 Below is a short movie in which we discuss the 9 elements

 Now let’s look at how the Business Model Canvas can be used in practice.
 We will use it to describe McDonald’s business model.